Flava (radio station): News and information

-Flava broadcasts its news, sports, traffic and weather bulletins from the NZME newsroom every hour during breakfast.
-It broadcasts weather updates throughout the day.
-In 2008, it trialled the use of two "feels like" indexes in its forecasts — wind chill reflecting the temperature of moving air, and humidex reflecting heat and humidity.
+Flava broadcasts its news, sports, and traffic updates from the NZME newsroom every hour during breakfast, presented by Brin Rudkin (6am-8am inclusive).

+In 2008, it trialled the use of two "feels like" indexes in its weather forecasts — wind chill reflecting the temperature of moving air, and humidex reflecting heat and humidity.
 Forecaster Philip Duncan defended his decision to use the indexes, arguing people would be more interested in those measures than the day time high when deciding what to do or wear.

 Website and social media

 The official Flava website includes event guides, music videos, topical videos, entertainment news, prizes and event pictures.
 Flava streams live on iHeartRadio.
 It also operates the Flava Old School station, available exclusively on iHeartRadio.
 The station features old-school hip hop and classic R&B like Tupac, Biggie, TLC, Aaliyah, Sir Mix-a-Lot, Missy Elliott, Ice Cube and Salt-N-Pepa, and is aimed at older listeners who may not find Flava's music line-up appealing.